Turkey 'takes villages' in northern Syria

 But the Syrian Observatory for Human Rights (SOHR), a UK-based monitoring group, said the YPG had repelled Turkish troops from two villages that had been briefly captured in heavy fighting.

 The YPG also said that it had retaliated to Turkey's ground offensive with rocket fire on Turkish border areas.
+Two people died and 12 others were wounded when a rocket hit a camp housing Syrian rebel fighters near the border in Turkey's Hatay province, local reports said.

-The Syrian government, its ally Iran and Egypt have condemned Turkey's attacks.
+The Syrian government, its ally Iran and Egypt have all condemned Turkey's offensive.

-The UN security council has said it will hold an emergency meeting on the situation on Monday.
+A UN security council meeting due to take place later on Monday, which was called by France to discuss the humanitarian situation in Syria in general, is expected to discuss the latest developments in Afrin.

 What's the background to the offensive?

-Turkish ground troops, assisted by rebels from the Free Syrian Army (FSA), crossed into northern Syria on Sunday as part of a major offensive - called "Operation Olive Branch" - to push out the Kurdish People's Protection Units (YPG).
+Turkish ground troops, assisted by rebels from the Free Syrian Army (FSA), crossed into northern Syria on Sunday as part of its offensive - called "Operation Olive Branch" - to push out the Kurdish People's Protection Units (YPG).

-Turkish President Recep Tayyip Erdogan has vowed to crush the YPG "very quickly", but the US is urging Turkish "restraint" in order to avoid civilian casualties.
+Mr Erdogan has vowed to crush the YPG "very quickly", but the US is urging Turkish "restraint" in order to avoid civilian casualties.

 Turkish Prime Minister Binali Yildirim said the aim was to establish a 30km (19-mile) "safe zone" deep inside Syria.